 RESEARCH • CV

 I am delighted to be working in the Department of Communication at the University of Tampa where I teach a combination of critical theory and creative production classes that promote UT’s commitment to the liberal arts, internationalism, and learning by doing.
 My doctoral dissertation, Rebranding Diversity, used qualitative methods to critique the intersection of race, gender, and class within advertising agencies.
 Since coming to UT, I have been invited to present this work to both industrial and academic audiences.
 In October of 2012, I delivered a commissioned talk entitled “The Ghosts of Mad Men” at the Sustainability Summit in New York City.
 The following Spring, I published my analysis as a book chapter in The Routledge Companion to Advertising and Promotional Culture.
 In 2014, this research earned an invitation to speak as part of the Diversity Lecture Series sponsored by the Office of Diversity, Inclusion, and Equal Opportunity at the University of Florida.
 The following year, I published two more chapters of my dissertation as peer-reviewed journal articles.
 The first examined cultural code switching and stereotype threat for Howard Journal of Communications and the second considered how color-blindness cloaks opportunity hoarding for tripleC: Communication, Capitalism & Critique.
 I have also written book chapters on media activism movements ranging from the common cause of second-wave feminism and conservative religion for New Views on Pornography: Sexuality, Politics, and the Law, to the fight against draconian copyright regimes that chill free speech for Media Education for a Digital Generation, to how the “KONY 2012” social media campaign became the most viral video in history for Debates for the Digital Age: The Good, the Bad, and the Ugly of Our Online World.
 My latest writing is a peer-reviewed article for the Journal of Media Literacy Education on the advantages, challenges, and creative opportunities of being a scholar-practitioner.
 I am grateful to the University of Tampa's Faculty Development Committee for supporting my scholarly output through a series of Dana and Delo grants.
-For more, please see my CV or online digital repository at Academia.edu.
+For more, please see my CV, directory profile, or SelectedWorks digital repository.